- 1.000 meters

 iPhone Offline Maps

-iPad Marine Charts
+iPad and iPhone Marine Charts

 Bommenede is a former island, village, and municipality in the Netherlands.